substratusai/vllm-docker/README.md

 vLLM is a fast and easy-to-use library for LLM inference and serving.
 This container image runs the OpenAI API server of vLLM.

+The image is only for TPU and CPU inference.
+For GPU inference, please use the upstream image from vLLM.

 Image URLs:

 - `substratusai/vllm` (Docker Hub)